RWS-NL/fis-crawler/README.md

 scrapy crawl dataservice -L INFO
 ```

-You can combine this with the `-o` option as needed.
+If you can't run the scrapy executable, you can also run the module `python -m scrapy.cmdline`

 ### 2. Jupyter Notebooks (`notebooks`)